Patertuck/hugging-face-transformer-analysis/README.md

 - Noah Mattia Bussinger 22-700-835

 ## Task 1: Defect Analysis
-To analyze defect-related commits in the Hugging Face Transformers repository, a dataset file (`commits_after_2023.txt`) was generated using a git log query.
+To analyse defect-related commits in the Hugging Face Transformers repository, a dataset file (`commits_after_2023.txt`) was generated using a git log query.
 The commit range was restricted to dates after January 2023 and the release of **[Transformers v4.57.0](https://github.com/huggingface/transformers/releases/tag/v4.57.0)**, both to reduce computation time and to focus the analysis on the most recent phase of project evolution (as of time of analysis).

 ```bash
 git log --since="2023-01-01" \